Can North Carolina Truckers Get Workers’ Compensation After a Truck Accident?

 The short answer is yes, but we’ll go into more detail.

-In this article, our North Carolina truck accident lawyers and workers’ comp attorneys will talk about the workers’ comp benefits truck drivers may be entitled to after an accident, and what you can do to protect your legal rights when seeking workers’ compensation as a trucker in North Carolina.
+In this article, our North Carolina workers’ comp attorneys and truck accident lawyers will talk about the workers’ comp benefits truck drivers may be entitled to after an accident, and what you can do to protect your legal rights when seeking workers’ compensation as a trucker in North Carolina.

 “I’m a truck driver.
 Can I get workers’ compensation for a truck accident in North Carolina?”